 Annual gas safety inspection and testing

-- Installation, maintenance and repair of gas appliances and fittings will be carried out by a competent Gas Safe registered engineer - Gas pipework, appliances and flues are regularly maintained - All rooms with gas appliances are checked to ensure that they have adequate ventilation
+- A competent Gas Safe registered engineer will install, maintain and repair gas appliances and fittings. - Gas pipework, appliances and flues are regularly maintained. - All rooms with gas appliances are checked to ensure adequate ventilation.

 6.2 Legionella